ahillss/ShadertoyCustomTextures/README.md

 Note this only works for 2D textures, I haven't figured out the javascript for loading cube maps.

-The easiest way to use this is to make a javascript bookmark on your bookmark bar that can be clicked while viewing a shadertoy project.
+The easiest way to use this is to make a javascript link on your bookmark bar that can be clicked while viewing a shadertoy project.
 Follow the [link here](http://andrewhills.github.io/ShadertoyCustomTextures/link.html) for a javascript link that you can drag onto your bookmark bar.

 ```javascript